nicolasgross/dotfiles/README.md

 ## Dependencies
 - git
+- python3 (for running the setup script)
-- ripgrep for fzf
+- ripgrep (for fzf in neovim)
-- nodejs, yarn for coc
+- nodejs and yarn (for coc in neovim)

 ## Installation